• Skip to main content

 For the time being, we plan to continue business as usual.

-One project we hope to do is to install a solar array on the lodge roof to take us to “net zero” power consumption.
-The project plan is written, we just need a way to finance it with a reasonable return on investment.
+We recently installed a solar array to take us to “net zero” power consumption.
 Also, whenever a trail light burns out, we replace it with an LED fixture and we recently extended grid power to the biathlon range replacing the inefficient gas generator.

 When we purchased our current groomer, after down-selecting for models meeting the minimum needs for our grooming, we selected the model offering the best fuel economy and smallest environmental footprint.